yuxunn/tp/docs/UserGuide.md

 ### Convert client to lead

-- What it does: Converts a client into lead, the key milestone is 1 year from current date to ensure a followup by the user
+- What it does: Converts a client into lead, the ``KEY_MILESTONE`` is 1 year from current date to ensure a follow-up by the user.
 - Command format: `convertolead INDEX`
 - Example usage: `converttolead 1`
 - Acceptable values for each parameter:
-  - `INDEX`: Any integer from `1` to the last index of the leads list
+  - `INDEX`: Any integer from `1` to the last index of the leads list.
 - Precise expected outputs when the command succeeds:

 `Converted client to lead`